UPDATED: January 11th, 2021

 Based on this information, countries will be categorised as green (low risk), orange (medium risk), or red (high risk).
 If there is insufficient data available, the country will be classed as grey.

-Restrictions based on colour categorisation
+Europe Travel Restrictions based on colour categorisation

 The EU recommends that no travel restrictions are placed on people arriving from green countries.
-Regarding orange and red areas, states should decide whether or not to apply restriction, acting proportionately based on all the data available.
+Regarding orange and red areas, states should decide whether or not to apply restrictions, acting proportionately based on all the data available.

 EU countries should not block entry to any of the other member states, even from red territories, but may apply certain restrictions as deemed necessary.
 Mandatory quarantine, testing on arrival and passenger locator forms are 3 of the measures put forward.